ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 This new type aims to incorporate in the same structure:

 - The accounts with and without scripts by selecting either `hdkey` or `output-descriptor`.
 When a `hdkey` is embedded inside `detailed-account`, the optional `coin-info` in `hdkey` should **not** be defined since `detailed-account` is used in combination with `coin-identity` used already as asset identifier.
 - An optional list of tokens to synchronize at the same time of the associated account.
-A token identifier is either a plain text string (`tstr`) or a hexadecimal byte string wrapped in IANA CBOR tag 263 ([`hex-string`](https://github.com/toravir/CBOR-Tag-Specs/blob/master/hexString.md)).
-The `hex-string` form roughly halves the on-wire size for canonically hex identifiers such as EVM contract addresses.
-Compound identifiers (e.g. ERC-721 / ERC-1155) follow the Unique Asset Identifier convention from [[NBCR-2024-001]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2024-001-unique-asset-id.md), using `tokenid[.subtype...]`.
+Each token identifier follows the Unique Asset Identifier convention from [[NBCR-2024-001]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2024-001-unique-asset-id.md).
+Scalar identifiers are encoded either as a plain text string (`tstr`) or as a hexadecimal byte string wrapped in IANA CBOR tag 263 ([`hex-string`](https://github.com/toravir/CBOR-Tag-Specs/blob/master/hexString.md)); the `hex-string` form roughly halves the on-wire size for canonically hex identifiers such as EVM contract addresses.
+Compound identifiers (e.g. ERC-721 / ERC-1155 contract + token id) have two interchangeable wire forms: a single `tstr` carrying the dot-separated text (e.g. `"0xabc.123"`), or an ordered array of typed components (e.g. `[hex-string, biguint]`).
+The array form is preferred for NFT-style identifiers because each component keeps its native CBOR type, reducing the on-wire size further compared to the textual encoding.

 The following specification of `detailed-account` is written in CDDL.
 When used embedded in another CBOR structure, this structure should be tagged #6.41402.